Frequently Asked Questions

 There's still a lot of shame surrounding taking medications for our mental health.
 This is like your antibiotics for an infection.
 For many, it is temporary but important in treating a serious condition.
 The more serious the condition, the more important it to get the professional help.
 With postpartum issues, you often do not have to take the meds forever, either, and you can work with your doctor to wean off once you have some solid recovery in place.

 Natural options that have been shown to be equally effective as psychotropic medications for some women with postpartum depression include fish oil, probiotics, and regular exercise.
 All are good options you can discuss with your doctor.
-It is also an option to try therapy as the first line of treatment for postpartum depression and anxiety.
+It is also an option to try psychotherapy first.

 Why did this have to happen after I had my baby?

 I know it’s a terrible thing to experience.
 It was awful for me, too.
 We still don’t officially know the root causes of depression and anxiety, including postpartum depression and anxiety.
-It is fair to say that it is partially biological, partially psychological with our thought patterns and beliefs, and partially environmental.
-Regardless of the cause, we will get through this together!
-Fortunately, postpartum depression and anxiety are completely treatable, and I love helping moms and dads have postpartum recovery and wellness!
+It is fair to say that it is partially biological, partially psychological with our thought patterns and beliefs, and partially environmental (lack of supprt, etc).
+Regardless of the cause, we will get you to feeling better as soon as possible so you can get back to your baby and living life.

 What if I can’t make it in for a session because no one can watch my child?